AndiS82/AndiS82/README.md

 Here are some ideas to get you started:

-I'll keep this just in case:
+I'll keep this premade stuff here just in case:
 - 🔭 I’m currently working on various hobby projects
-- 🌱 I’m currently about to finish a coding bootcamp.
+- 🌱 I’m currently employed as a Frontend Developer.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Jesus Christ and the Gospel.
 - 📫 How to reach me: ...
-- 😄 Pronouns: His Imperial Majesty
+- 😄 Pronouns: Bible, Genesis 1:27 "So God created man in His own image, in the image of God created He him; male and female created He them."
-- ⚡ Fun fact:
+- ⚡ Fun fact: The Bible is true.
+Yes, I'm serious.
 -->

 ## Languages 💬, Tools 🛠 and Skills 💪